 - Metal: all premium features plus one percent cashback with any currency (including crypto), quadruple free ATM withdrawals abroad, cashback and discounts.

 Last year, Revolut launched a commission-free stocking trading app in the vein of Robinhood and a cryptocurrency trader.
 It also launched a Junior account, aimed at teaching 7 to 17 year olds about responsible spending and budgeting.

-We’ve collected data and statistics on Revolut users, revenue, profit and competition.
-Read on to find out more.
+We’ve collected data and statistics on Revolut.
+Read on below to find out more.

 |Launch date||1 July 2015|

 |Year||Transaction volume (total)|

 Sources: Forbes, Revolut

 Note: This is the amount of profit Revolut makes from the average customer per year

 |Year||Average daily signups|